 The M-CREATE response is received on the NPAC SMS indicating whether the serviceProvNetwork object was created successfully.
 If the object cannot be created, the serviceProv object is deleted and an error is returned.

 The NPAC SMS sends an M-CREATE request for the serviceProvNetwork object to each of the Local SMS(s).
+For the XML interface, SPCD – SpidCreateDownload.

 The Local SMS(s) will respond by sending an M-CREATE response back to the NPAC SMS.
+For the XML interface, DNLR – DownloadReply.

 The NPAC SMS sends an M-CREATE request for the serviceProvNetwork object to each of the SOA(s).
+For the XML interface, SPCD – SpidCreateDownload.

 The SOA(s) will respond by sending an M-CREATE response back to the NPAC SMS.
+For the XML interface, DNLR – DownloadReply.